MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/compute/using-externally-hosted-games-servers-with-playfab.md

 - [SetGameServerInstanceTags](xref:titleid.playfabapi.com.server.matchmaking.setgameserverinstancetags) - Adds tags to server instances that can be used for filtering in matchmaking.
 - [SetGameServerInstanceData](xref:titleid.playfabapi.com.server.matchmaking.setgameserverinstancedata) - Sets custom data on a server instance which is returned when querying the list of running servers.

-### Registering the Server
+### Registering the server

-Once you’ve selected **External Game Server** hosting in your **PlayFab Game Manager Settings**, game servers can be registered with **PlayFab**.
+Once you’ve selected **External Game Server Hosting** in your **PlayFab Game Manager Settings**, game servers can be registered with **PlayFab**.
 The way this works is that **PlayFab** maintains a registry of all game instances running, and which **Players** occupy the slots in those games.

 Game servers are responsible for adding themselves to that registry, using the **RegisterGame API** method.
-See example provided below.
+The following example demonstrates this.

 ```csharp
 public void RegisterGame() {